10 Marvelous Moon Crafts and Activities For Kids

 Tips for teaching moon phases with crafts and activities

-Demonstrate: Whenever possible, first talk and walk though the moon craft or activity before children or students start.
-This helps kids understand the end goal and the process they need to follow.
+Demonstrate: Whenever possible, first talk and walk through the moon craft or activity before children or students start.
+This helps kids understand the end goal and the process they must follow.

 Encourage creativity: While providing instructions, allow room for creative interpretation.
 This empowers students to think critically and problem-solve, fostering deeper understanding.

-Keep it simple: You don’t have to do every moon craft and activity!
-Remember that going outside and observing the sky is already an amazing activity.
-And reading is always wonderful.
+Keep it simple: You don’t have to do every moon craft!
+Remember that going outside and observing the sky is already a fantastic moon science activity.
+And reading is always excellent.

-Follow the child: Children are naturally excited when they notice how bright the full moon shines on a clear night, how the moon changes shape and sometimes disappears, and how the moon seems to move to different parts of the sky.
+Follow the child: Children are naturally excited when they notice how bright the full moon shines on a clear night, how it changes shape and sometimes disappears, and how it seems to move to different parts of the sky.

 When a child is interested, they have better concentration and motivation to learn.

-What are your favorite moon crafts and activities?
+What are your child’s favorite moon phase crafts and activities?